EUN-HEE JI

 Birthplace: South Korea

-Best Scoring Average for a year: None
+Best Scoring Average for a year: 70.79 (2017)

-Best Season money total:
+Best Season Money Total:

 Best Season Money Position: